NabbeunNabi/NabbeunNabi/README.md

 -  Hello, I’m Will Brammer.
 I am originally from the U.S. but am currently living in Japan.
 -  In terms of tech, I am interested in Full Stack Development and Dev-Ops.
 Personally, I love sports (baseball the most) and games.
--  I have worked on freelance and am not only a Software Engineer, but tech communicator as I teach beginners the basics of JavaScript.
+-  I have worked freelance to help companies build their tech branches internally and externally.
--  I’m looking to collaborate on projects that positively impact the environment and/or the restaurant industry.
+-  I am not only a Software Engineer, but tech communicator as I teach beginners the basics of JavaScript.
 -  Do not hesitate to contact me at williamedwardbrammer@gmail.com or connect with me and contact me via [LinkedIn](https://www.linkedin.com/in/william-brammer/).
 -  If you have problems choosing restaurants while out with friends and have decision paralysis, I recommend [Jacareview](https://www.jacareview.com/).